AIpaca-Inc/slate/source/includes/_job.md

 The directory used to save tensorboard log.
 If `None`, the log file won't be saved in your local machine.

 **wait_request_s**: _int = 10000_<br/>
-The amount of seconds to wait instance request to be fulfilled.
+The time in seconds used to wait instance request to be fulfilled.
 You probably want to set a long enough time when requesting a spot instance with low availability.